everythingness/thingness/README.md

-# 🌷 Flowershow template
+# no.thingness

-> Publish your Obsidian notes, beautifully.
-For free, no coding.
+> it's nothing really.

-Flowershow is an open-source tool for easily converting your markdown files into an elegant website.
+is made with Obsidian and Flowershow, an open-source tool for easily converting your markdown files into an elegant website.
 It's built on a standard, modern web stack – React, Next.js, and Tailwind and shipped with a basic default theme to get you started with just a few clicks.

 - **Crafted for Obsidian**, Flowershow works with your Obsidian vault out of the box.
 No need to modify the syntax or change the file layout.
 If you're not an Obsidian fan, Flowershow can be used with any CommonMark or GFM files.
 - **Elegant and functional** default theme with basic front page and navbar.